 According to FDB (Food, Drugs and other Goods) General Labeling Rules, 1992, "food" includes "any article manufactured, sold or represented for use as food or drink for human consumption, chewing gum and any ingredient which may be mixed with food for any purpose whatsoever".
+Currently the Food and Drugs law is undergoing review and amendments to ensure that all food products including water are included in the food law.

 Since its inception, the FDB has enforced its food laws through the process of registration of products.
-In addition to avoid food adulteration the FDB undertakes inspection of food processing facilities in Ghana, destination inspection of imported products, verification of exports and post market surveillance.
+In addition, to avoid food adulteration the FDB undertakes inspection of food processing facilities in Ghana, destination inspection of imported products, verification of exports and post market surveillance.
 It is an offence punishable by law if anyone contravenes the provisions of existing food and drugs laws.
 Legally, failure to register any food item with the FDB means the product cannot be imported.
 However the FDB may apply the following in the case of importation of unregistered products a) re-exportation b) destruction/confiscation & prosecution or c) bringing into compliance with the law.